Soft sourdough dinner rolls (tangzhong method)

 How to make Tangzhong:

 1. Add milk and flour to a small pot.
-Heat up over medium heat while stirring with a whisk.
-Once the mixture has thickened and reached the temperature of 150°F/65°C, it is ready.
+Heat over medium heat while stirring with a whisk.
+Once the mixture has thickened and reached 150°F/65°C, it is ready.

 2. Transfer the tangzhong to a clean bowl.
 Cover with plastic wrap that is touching the entire surface of the tangzhong.
 Cool to room temperature.